jeremytammik/tbc/a/1807_createviaoffset.md

 I set up
-the [CropViewToRoom GitHub repository](https://github.com/jeremytammik/CropViewToRoom) to play around with vartious approaches.
+the [CropViewToRoom GitHub repository](https://github.com/jeremytammik/CropViewToRoom) to play around with various approaches.

 I now received some useful guidance from the development on the latest question in this series: